|POSITION:||Child and Family Therapist|

 - Minimum 3 years related experience in children’s mental health treatment, including working with children 0 – 18 years of age

-- Being bilingual in French and English (The ability to speak any second language is valued)
+- Being bilingual in French and English is an asset (The ability to speak any second language is valued)

-Interested applicants are asked to forward their resumes by November 27, 2020 to:
+Interested applicants are asked to forward their résumés and cover letter to:

 Human Resources – SickKids CCMH

-The Centre views diversity, inclusion, and cultural competence as essential pieces of an integrated whole that sustain our organization and enables us to provide exceptional care to each child, youth and family we serve.
+The Centre views diversity, inclusion, and cultural humility as essential pieces of an integrated whole that sustains our organization and enables us to provide exceptional care to each child, youth and family we serve.